King Charles III, in first address, vows ‘lifelong service’

-LONDON (AP) — King Charles III vowed in his first speech as monarch Friday to carry on Queen Elizabeth II’s “lifelong service” with his own modernizing stamp, as Britain entered an uncertain new age under a new sovereign.
+LONDON (AP) — King Charles III vowed in his first speech to the nation as monarch Friday to carry on Queen Elizabeth II’s “lifelong service,” as Britain entered a new age under a new sovereign.
 Around the world, the queen’s exceptional reign was commemorated, celebrated and debated.

-He spoke of his “profound sorrow” over the death of his mother, calling her “an inspiration and example to me and to all my family.”
+He spoke of his “profound sorrow” over the death of his mother, calling her an inspiration.

-“That promise of lifelong service I renew to all today,” he said in the 9 1/2-minute address, recorded earlier in the day and delivered with a framed photo of the queen on a desk in front of him.
+“That promise of lifelong service I renew to all today,” he said in the recorded, 9 1/2-minute address, delivered with a framed photo of the queen on a desk in front of him.

 “As the queen herself did with such unswerving devotion, I, too, now solemnly pledge myself, throughout the remaining time God grants me, to uphold the constitutional principles at the heart of our nation,” he said.

 The king’s speech was broadcast on television and streamed at St. Paul’s Cathedral, where some 2,000 people attended a service of remembrance for the queen.
-They included Prime Minister Liz Truss and officials in her government, along with hundreds of members of the public who lined up for tickets.
+Mourners at the service included Prime Minister Liz Truss and members of her government.

-As the country began a 10-day mourning period, people around the globe gathered at British embassies to pay homage to the queen, who died Thursday at Balmoral Castle in Scotland after an unprecedented 70 years on the throne.
+As the country began a 10-day mourning period, people around the globe gathered at British embassies to pay homage to the queen, who died Thursday at Balmoral Castle in Scotland.

 In London and at military sites across the United Kingdom, cannons fired 96 shots in an elaborate, 16-minute salute marking each year of the queen’s life.

-The widespread admiration for Elizabeth in Britain and across its former colonies was occasionally mixed with scorn for the institution and the imperial history she symbolized.
+In Britain and across its former colonies, the widespread admiration for Elizabeth herself was occasionally mixed with scorn for the institution and the imperial history she symbolized.

-Charles, who became the monarch immediately upon his mother’s death, will be formally proclaimed king at a ceremony on Saturday.
-He is expected to tour the United Kingdom in the coming days.

-The queen’s coffin will be brought to London, where she will lie in state before a funeral at Westminster Abbey, expected around Sept.
-19.

 On the king’s first full day of duties, Charles left Balmoral and flew to London for a meeting with Truss, appointed by the queen just two days before her death.